javaveryhot/sockergroda/README.md

 * In the CLI, type `java -jar <path to the jar>` and press enter.

 ### Executable (.exe)
-* Download the correct `exe` file from the version you want to use from the (preferably the latest) `versions` directory.
+* Download the correct `exe` file for the version you want to use from the (preferably the latest) `versions` directory.
 * Double-click the downloaded file in file explorer to execute it.
 You can also in many browsers just click the downloaded file once in the browser.